 ICRI Zimbabwe has partnered with Marirangwe School.
 Together, they seek to provide a nurturing and stimulating center for children and their families, including a feeding program, and developmentally-appropriate activities to encourage independence, curiosity, and a love of learning.

 ICRI Zimbabwe provides nationwide support to community-based organizations serving Zimbabwean children and families.
 We provide training, capacity building, advocacy, infrastructure development, seed grants, and intensive organizational mentoring.
 Our goal is to strengthen individual grassroots organizations, and to connect grassroots efforts into a coordinated and effective national movement advocating for Zimbabwe’s most vulnerable citizens.

 We established and/or improved existing programs that addressed the basic needs of orphaned and vulnerable children, including education, health care, shelter, and psycho-social support.
 Past work includes:

-- building or developing schools and community centers
+Building or developing schools and community centers,

-- training teachers and other professionals working with young children
+Training teachers and other professionals working with young children,

-CRIZ provides intensive support services to orphaned and vulnerable young women and girls, with a particular focus on two particularly underserved populations in Zimbabwe: young women who have endured sexual assault, abuse, and/or are HIV-positive.
-We run accessible drop-in centers where young women can find a safe space and connect to support services including individual and group counseling; educational assistance such as tutoring and scholarships; economic alternatives such as vocational skills building, small business training, and seed grants; and peer-based health education and empowerment.
+ICRI Zimbabwe provided intensive support services to orphaned and vulnerable young women and girls, with a particular focus on particularly under-served populations in Zimbabwe: young women who have endured sexual assault, abuse, and/or are HIV-positive.
+We run accessible drop-in centers where young women can find a safe space and connect to support services including individual and group counseling, educational assistance such as tutoring and scholarships, economic alternatives such as vocational skills building, small business training, and seed grants, and peer-based health education and empowerment.

-- The Grassroots Advocacy Project has provided capacity building, training, and organizational mentoring to over 23 grassroots organizations serving children and families.
+- The Grassroots Advocacy Project has provided capacity building, training, and organizational mentoring to 23 grassroots organizations serving children and families.